daniszewskik/fastlane/deliver/README.md

 ###### Upload screenshots, metadata and your app to the App Store using a single command

-`deliver` can upload ipa or pkg files, app screenshots and more to iTunes Connect from the command line.
+`deliver` can upload ipa or pkg files, app screenshots and app trailers to iTunes Connect from the command line.

 Get in contact with the developer on Twitter: [@FastlaneTools](https://twitter.com/FastlaneTools)